Let’s Share Some Success.

 Every teacher wants to see their learners make self-directed discoveries and experience the freedom of exploration in learning.
 When Amber Chase of Calrossy Anglican School allied with the Global Digital Citizen Foundation, she found the problem-solving process of Solution Fluency was a perfect fit for giving her learners just that.
 Read more about them in this study.

-At Caulfield iDEC School in West Vancouver, students were provided an opportunity to show their pride in the school environment through a unique video production challenge that would call on many of the skills of the Essential Fluencies to carry them through.
-Here’s how they worked together with Caulfield’s teachers to create some truly remarkable projects about waste responsibility.
+At Caulfeild iDEC School in West Vancouver, students were provided an opportunity to show their pride in the school environment through a unique video production challenge that would call on many of the skills of the Essential Fluencies to carry them through.
+Here’s how they worked together with Caulfeild’s teachers to create some truly remarkable projects about waste responsibility.